dominictosku/Bowlingcounter/README.md

 BowlingCounter is for the console application

-BowlingServer is for the web version
+BowlingServer is for the web version, the port will be shown in the console

 I advise using BowlingServer for the web version, as it is more advanced